International Programs provides numerous international professional development opportunities for faculty.

 ACC Faculty-Led Study Abroad Program Proposals

 All full-time and adjunct faculty are invited to submit proposals to International Programs to develop faculty-led study abroad programs based on ACC credit courses.
 Proposals for workforce education and STEM disciplines are encouraged.
 Access the faculty-led study abroad proposal form here, or contact William Hayden, director of International Programs, (512) 223.7689, for more information.

 International Programs Faculty Grant

-All full-time and adjunct faculty are invited to apply for the Internationalizing Curriculum, Courses, and Instruction (ICCI) grant for AY 2014-2015.
+All full-time and adjunct faculty are invited to apply for the Internationalizing Curriculum, Courses, and Instruction (ICCI) grant for AY 2015-2016.
 International Programs will award two $2,000 grants.

 The ICCI grant funds projects for internationalizing curriculum and instruction to foster an awareness of global issues among students and support the college’s Student Success Initiative goals.